History of the British 1st Division (1809–1909): Second Boer War

 The Second Boer War broke out on 11 October 1899 after tensions arose between the British Empire, the South African Republic, and the Orange Free State.
 In response, and to reinforce the British military presence in southern Africa, the British Government mobilised the Natal Field Force in the UK.
-This force, also known as the First Army Corps, corresponded with the I Corps of the 1875 mobilisation scheme, and include the 1st, 2nd, and 3rd Divisions.
-On mobilisation, the 1st Division consisted of the 1st—which was later dubbed the Guards Brigade—and the 2nd Infantry Brigades, which was under the command of Lieutenant-General Paul Methuen.
+This force, also known as the First Army Corps, corresponded with the I Corps of the 1875 mobilisation scheme, and included the 1st, 2nd, and 3rd Divisions.
+On mobilisation, the 1st Division consisted of the 1st—which was later dubbed the Guards Brigade—and the 2nd Infantry Brigades.
+The command was given to Lieutenant-General Paul Methuen.
 The majority of the division departed the UK between 20 and 24 October, and arrived at Cape Town around three weeks later.
 Before their arrival, the Boers invaded the British Cape and Natal colonies, and besieged Kimberley and Ladysmith respectively.
-The loss of these two towns changed the initial plan for the army corps to march on the Boer capital Bloemfontein.
+These moves changed the initial plan for the army corps, which had been to march on the Boer capital Bloemfontein.
 Instead, the majority of arriving force, which included the division's 2nd Brigade, was ordered to Natal to lift the siege of Ladysmith.
 The 1st Division was assigned to relieve Kimberley and allotted the 9th Infantry Brigade, which was newly formed from troops already based in southern Africa, to replace the 2nd Brigade.
 This brought the division to 7,726 infantry, and 850 cavalry and mounted infantry.
 Additional support was provided by the 3rd (Highland) Brigade, which secured the division's lines of communication.

 The advance towards Kimberley started on 21 November and followed the Cape Town–Kimberley railway line.
-After skirmishing with Boer forces, the 1st Division prepared a defensive position that was encountered near Belmont, where the Boers had entrenched themselves on several hills that dominated the railway track.
+After skirmishing with Boer forces, the 1st Division encountered the first prepared defensive position near Belmont, where the Boers had entrenched themselves on several hills that dominated the railway track.
 During the Battle of Belmont, which was fought on 23 November, the division assaulted and captured these positions just after daybreak, although the majority of the Boers withdrew in good order.
 British losses amounted to 54 killed and 243 wounded; Boer losses included 80 killed and 70 taken prisoner, in addition to the capture of draft animals and supplies.
 Frederick Maurice, author of the British official history of the war, lauded the small-unit tactics used by the division but said Methuen failed to convert the "successful engagement into a decisive victory".
 Stephen Miller, a historian who has written about the war, noted the battle "was a victory of sorts" for the 1st Division but that it was not "the decisive victory Methuen had wanted" due to the lack of mounted troops.
 This deficiency meant the division was unable to press or attempt to encircle the retreating Boers, who were able to escape and fight again two days later.